signedchar/lisp-scripts/README.md

 Add que query and the filepath.
 The file save the information.

-### Bulk usage (one query - massive sheet calc)
+### Bulk usage (one query - massive spreadsheet)

-For Build a massive sheet calcs with one query, sheets with a specific number of rows.
+For Build a massive spreadsheets with one query, sheets with a specific number of rows.

 ```lisp
 (bulk-csv "SELECT * FROM example WHERE fecha BETWEEN '1966-08-30' AND '1976-08-30'" 0 500 "/home/lisper/output-sheets")